Email FacebookTwitterMenu burgerClose thin

 Share

 A 529 plan, a popular choice for college savings, typically does not directly earn interest in the traditional sense.
-Instead, the growth of a 529 plan depends on the investment options chosen within the plan, such as mutual funds, which can appreciate over time.
+Instead, the growth of a 529 plan depends on the investment options chosen within the plan, such as mutual funds, which can be appreciated over time.
 While the plan itself doesn’t accrue interest like a savings account, the investments within the plan can grow tax-deferred, providing potential for substantial long-term gains.

 A financial advisor with financial planning expertise can help you set and save for goals.
-Connect with a fiduciary financial advisor today.

 What Is a 529 Plan?